tiangolo/full-stack/{{cookiecutter.project_slug}}/README.md

 Add and modify tasks to the Celery worker in `./backend/app/app/worker.py`.

 If you need to install any additional package to the worker, add it to the file `./backend/app/Dockerfile-celery-worker`.

+The `docker-compose.override.yml` file for local development has a host volume with your app files inside the container for rapid iteration.
+So you can update your code and it will be the same code (updated) inside the container.
+You just have to restart the server, but you don't need to rebuild the image to test a change.
+Make sure you use this only for local development.
+Your final production images should be built with the latest version of your code and do not depend on host volumes mounted.

 ### Back end tests